Saint Ignatius' College, Riverview: Motto

 The school motto, Quantum Potes Tantum Aude ("Dare as much as you can, for God and for Man"), was introduced by the rector-headmaster, Thomas Gartlan SJ, in 1906.
 Quantum Potes Tantum Aude is now formally translated from Latin as "As much as you can do, so much dare to do", seen to best reflect the Latin, replacing the former "Dare to do your Best".
 The motto is taken from a song of Saint Thomas Aquinas (1227–1274) entitled Lauda Sion Salvatorem ('Praise, O Sion, Praise Thy Saviour').
 The next line after Quantum Potes Tantum Aude is Quia Maior Omni Laude, which, together, translates to "As much as you can do, so much dare to do, because He is above all praise".

 Traditions

-It is a longstanding practice that students, particularly in the lower years of the college, write A.M.D.G in the top left hand corner of any piece of work they do.
-This stands for Ad Maiorem Dei Gloriam which means "To the Greater Glory of God": a central theme of Jesuit spirituality.
-Traditionally, at the end of a piece of work they wrote L.D.S. in the centre of the page, a practice which is no longer widespread.
-This stands for Laus Deo Semper which means "Praise to God Always", another traditional Jesuit motto.
-The college song is "Ignatius teach us to know" and it is memorable for the gusto with which students sing the final line "the glory, the glory, the glory of your name."
+It is a longstanding practice for students, particularly in the lower years of the college, to write "A.M.D.G" in the top left-hand corner of any piece of work they do.
+This stands for "Ad Maiorem Dei Gloriam" which means "To the Greater Glory of God": a central theme of Jesuit spirituality.
+Traditionally, at the end of a piece of work they wrote "L.D.S." in the center of the page, a practice which is no longer widespread.
+This stands for "Laus Deo Semper" which means "Praise to God Always", another traditional Jesuit motto.
+The college song is "Ignatius Teach Us to Know".